 How NOT To Build A Great Team is the second in the series of “how-not-to” guides for leaders and managers, and like our first book, How (NOT) To Be A Leader, it is a quick-read collection of hilarious cautionary tales that we hope will help you avoid some of the more obvious speed bumps and traps along your leadership journey.
 This book covers the critical aspects of how NOT to build a great team: hiring and firing, team management, and leadership development.

 Unless you’re superman, you need a team if you want to get anything done.
 If you want to build a great team, “How NOT to Build a Great Team” will show you the top 24 things NOT to do to get there.
-To pre-order now click here.
+To purchase from Amazon click here.

 How (NOT) To Create A Winning Strategy is the third in the series of “how-not-to” guides for leaders and managers.
 It is a quick-read collection of 24 hilarious cautionary “strategies” that will help you learn from the mistakes of others.
 These are ways NOT to create a great strategy.
 Unfortunately, all of them can be found in business more often than anyone would like to admit.

 Execution of a bad strategy still leaves you with a bad strategy.
 “How NOT to Create a Winning Strategy” will show you all the ways to avoid creating a bad strategy – and how to create one that wins the day.
-To pre-order now click here.
+To purchase from Amazon click here.

 What people are saying about the “How NOT to…” book series: